jjdarcy/cantrilltips/FAQ.md

 ## Are my associate certifications renewed when I pass a professional certification?

-As soon as you pass a Professional exam, the relevant associates are automatically renewed.
-If you pass the DevOps Professional certification, then both
+As soon as you pass a Professional exam, the relevant **ACTIVE** associate certifications are automatically renewed.
+If you pass the DevOps Professional certification, then both Dev Associate and SysOps Associate are renewed instantly.
+If you pass the Architect Professional certification, then Architect
-Dev Associate and SysOps Associate are renewed instantly.
-If you pass the Architect Professional certification, then Architect Associate is renewed.
+Associate is renewed.

 ## Question 7